iamananya/Inter-IIT-Digital-Alpha/README.md

 This repository has been inspired from the [EDGAR CRAWLER](https://github.com/nlpaueb/edgar-crawler) repository for generating 10-K filings.
-The repository has been modified to generate filings from 8-K and 10-Q as well.
+The repository has been modified to generate filings from 8-K and 10-Q forms as well.

 ## FILINGS SCRAPER